sonhal/googlecodelabs-python-kurs/python-kurs.md

 ## Python 2 and Python 3
 Duration: 1:00

 Python has two main versions.
 Python 2 and Python 3.
 Python 3 is the newest, but it has struggeled with adoption for some time.
-Python 3 has now turned a corner and has of 2018 taken the mantle of the main version from Python 2.
+Python 3 has as of 2018 taken the mantle as the main version from Python 2.

 Practicly this means that new Python packages and application will in most cases be written in Python 3.

 ### Python 2 end of life is january 1 2020.